29,99 €

 Autorenporträt

-Stan Chu Ilo is a Catholic priest and theologian from Nigeria who is currently a research professor and coordinator of the African Catholicism Project at the Center for World Catholicism and Intercultural Theology, DePaul University, Chicago.
-His previous Orbis book is A Poor and Merciful Church.
-He is editor of the Handbook of African Catholicism.
+Stan Chu Ilo, a Catholic priest and theologian from Nigeria, is currently a senior research professor at the Center for World Catholicism and Intercultural Theology, DePaul University, Chicago, and coordinating servant of the Pan-African Catholic Theology and Pastoral Network (PACTPAN).
+He is author of A Poor and Merciful Church and editor of Handbook of African Catholicism.
+ISBN 978-1-62698-629-9 Cover design: Ponie Sheehan